-Only do this step if the previous steps succeeded!

-$ mv /etc/.cryptcreds.new /etc/.cryptcreds '''
+Only do this step if the previous steps succeeded! mv /etc/.cryptcreds.new /etc/.cryptcreds.new /etc/.cryptcreds '''

-5. Update your initrd files

-• You want to make sure to update all of your initrd files since you'll want to be able to boot from any kernel.
+- 5. Update your initrd files - You want to make sure to update all of your initrd files since you'll want to be able to boot from any kernel.